Finite temperature detection of quantum critical points via internal quantum teleportation: Discussion

 The strategy developed in this work to detect quantum critical points (QCPs) using finite temperature data simplifies the teleportation based QCP detectors first given in Ref. \cite{pav23}.
 In Ref. \cite{pav23}, the state to be teleported to one of the qubits of the spin chain was external to it.
 Here, however, we showed that by using an internal qubit, i.e., a qubit that belongs to the chain itself, we can still detect QCPs with finite $T$ data using the same techniques of Ref. \cite{pav23} if we have spin chains embedded in an external magnetic field.
 In this scenario and for all spin chain models studied here, we showed that the efficiency of the teleportation protocol or its derivative change drastically at a QCP.

 The present proposal also retains the remarkable features of the former one \cite{pav23}.
 From a theoretical point of view, all we need to calculate the efficiency of the teleportation protocol, quantified by either the maximum mean fidelity $\overline{\mathcal{F}}$ or the minimum mean trace distance $\overline{\mathcal{D}}$, is the state describing two nearest neighbor qubits of the spin chain [Eq.~(\ref{rhoAB2})], with the latter assumed to be in equilibrium with a heat bath at temperature $T$.
-This two-qubit density matrix is theoretically computed tracing out all but these two nearest neighbors from the canonical ensemble density matrix describing the complete chain.
+This two-qubit density matrix is theoretically computed by tracing out all but these two nearest neighbors from the canonical ensemble density matrix describing the complete chain.
 Equivalently, if we are able to compute all the one- and two-point correlation functions we can determine the two-qubit density matrix describing a pair of spins since it is completely characterized by these correlation functions.

 The standard approach to study quantum phase transitions also makes use of those correlation functions or of quantities that depend on them (the magnetic susceptibility, for instance).
 The QCPs are detected at $T=0$ by discontinuities in the $n$-th order derivatives of those quantities at the QCPs.
-Quantum information theory quantities, such as bipartite or multipartite entanglement and quantum discord, are also useful to spotlight QCPs \cite{wu04,oli06,dil08,sar08,fan14,gir14,wer10,wer10b}.
-These quantities are also functions of the correlation functions of the system, the same ones we need to theoretically apply the present and the method of Ref. \cite{pav23}.
+Quantum information theory quantities, such as bipartite or multipartite entanglement and quantum discord, are useful to spotlight QCPs too \cite{wu04,oli06,dil08,sar08,fan14,gir14,wer10,wer10b}.
+See also the application of generalized phase-space techniques to detect QCPs \cite{mza19,mil23}.
+All these quantities are functions of the correlation functions of the system, the same ones we need to theoretically apply the present and the method of Ref. \cite{pav23}.